ViniBGoulart/activity-tracking/README.md

 # Activity Tracking
+Activity Tracking with a timer to count and control the hours spent in projects

-A React Activity Tracking project was created to learn about how to create a CRUD with React and Laravel using axios API.
+A React Activity Tracking project created to learn about how to create a CRUD with React and Laravel using axios API.
 We'll create Projects that will be able connect with a Timer, like Todo project with a timer for each.

 ## Used technologies
 - React